dCache/dcache-book2/config-gplazma.md

 #### nis

-The GP2-NIS adds root and home path information to the session, based on the username using your site's NIS service.
+The `nis` plug-in adds root and home path information to the session, based on the username using your site’s `NIS` service.

-`gplazma.nis.server`
+Properties

+**gplazma.nis.server**

     NIS server host

     Default: nisserv.domain.com

-`gplazma.nis.domain`
+**gplazma.nis.domain**

-NIS domain
+    `NIS` domain

-Default: domain.com
+    Default: `domain.com`

-The result of GP2-NIS can be used by other plug-ins:
+The result of `nis` can be used by other plug-ins:

+Example:

     # Map grid or kerberos users to local accounts
     auth    optional  x509 #1